xrazis/haris.razis.com/content/posts/home-server.md

 # Introduction

-My old desktop computer was lying arround so i decided to flash it with Ubuntu and repurpose it as a Home Server.
-I'll try to keep all the services inside Docker and manage them with compose to make deployment and updating simpler.
+My old desktop was lying arround so i decided to flash it with Ubuntu and repurpose it as a Home Server.
+I tried to keep all the services inside Docker and manage them with `docker compose` to make deployment, migrating, and updating simpler.

-# resolved.conf

 # Docker Compose Services

-### ngnix-proxy

-### pihole

-### unifi
+- **tailscale**, to remotely connect to the homelab.
+- **ngnix-proxy**, to proxy all the requests to the services running in the containers.
+A neat thing is you can use a LAN hostname for all the services.
+- **pihole**, as an adblocker and a DNS server.
+- **unifi**, for controlling the wifi clients and the AP.
+- **home assistant**, for home automation, controlling the water heater, lights, door sensors, etc.
+- **fresh rss**, RSS aggregator in order to have all the news in one place.

 ### docker-compose.yaml